 Disadvantages of Small Group Novel Studies

-- Groups can be a challenge to manage for teachers – not ideal for beginners.
+• Groups can be challenging for teachers – not ideal for beginners.

 Independent Novel Studies